 In addition, League policy stipulates that all outdoor activities must be suspended immediately if thunder is heard or lightning is observed.
 Once activities have been suspended, teams must wait a minimum of thirty minutes following the last sound of thunder or observation of lightning before resuming an activity or returning outdoors.
 All participants and spectators must move indoor for safety during a delay.

-In accordance with guidelines for fundraising listed in the School Handbook for Parents and Students under the section, “Stewardship, Donations and Fundraising”, team fundraising must be pre-approved by the Athletic Director and, if appropriate, the Administrative Council.
+In accordance with guidelines for fundraising listed in the Sidwell Friends School Community Handbook under the section, “Stewardship, Donations and Fundraising,” team fundraising must be pre-approved by the Athletic Director and, if appropriate, the Administrative Council.
 Fundraising activities should be designed to enhance the community’s experience, such as concession sales at home games.
 Funds raised should be for team activities such as travel to tournaments or camps and end of season celebrations, and not for team gear.

 While the athletic department appreciates the desire of teams and athletes to celebrate achievements and promote team unity by purchasing specialized gear or jackets, the department must also ensure parity among teams and athletes and avoid burdening individuals and families with additional costs.